• Pictures

 There's a better home a-waiting in the sky, Lord, in the sky.

-I know my Moma is in a better home.
+I know my Momma is in a better home.
 She is unbroken, and I will see her again one day.

 Derrick.